Free Meal Plan | West Valley College

 7. Tap Download to Wallet to save your Student ID to Apple Wallet or Google Wallet for easier payment.
 You're ready to scan and go anywhere meal plan dollars are accepted.

-The Oak Bistro at West Valley College
+Welcome to The Oak Bistro

 person getting salad at a salad bar